 The Media and Cinema Studies program combines courses from the film, television, radio and new media fields of study.
 You will develop an understanding of critical frameworks and theories in media studies, as well as develop your creativity and technological skills.

-As a Media and Cinema Studies major, you will take courses from the College of Communication, School of Cinema and Interactive Media and other University departments.
+As a Media and Cinema Studies major, you will take courses from the College of Communication, College of Computing and Digital Media and other university departments.
 Depending on your interests, you may take courses in:

 - Cinematography and lighting

 - Film and television production